fluckshop/guiding-principles/README.md

 ### 16. Give back

-Open-source the code and support key software projects.
+Open-source the code and make it easy to self-host.
+Support key software projects and dependencies.

 ## Not set in stone